zauri/opportunistic_planning/README.md

 - Spatial information about the task environment: item locations, subject location in each step, topology
 - Context knowledge: relational dependencies between items
 - Observed action sequence for the task
--> see test_data.csv
+:arrow_right: *'test_data.csv'* provides example data from table setting episodes in the needed format

 ## Example use case
-Either use the provided main.py file, or run:
+Either use the provided *'main.py'* file, or run:

 ``` python
 import pandas as pd